 “Can a woman forget her nursing child, that she should have no compassion on the son of her womb?
 Even these may forget, yet I will not forget you.
 Behold, I have engraved you on the palms of my hands.”
 (Isaiah 49:15-16 ESV)

-Shadia is a passionate Bible teacher, author and speaker who has a heart for seeing lives transformed by the power of God’s Word.
-She holds a master’s in biblical and theological studies from Western Seminary and is author of several books and Bible studies.
+Shadia is a passionate Bible teacher, award-winning author and speaker who has a heart for seeing lives transformed by the power of God’s Word.
+She holds a master’s in biblical and theological studies from Western Seminary and is author of several books and Bible studies., including Worthy of Love: A Journey of Hope and Healing After Abortion.